Inverter Generator Fuel Consumption Explained [2026 Guide] - Erayak Power

 Schematic illustration showing inverter generator fuel consumption at different loads.

 Fuel usage rises as electrical load increases, making load management an essential factor for efficient operation.
-Typical patterns for inverter generators include:
+If you look at an inverter generator efficiency curve, you will notice typical patterns:

 • 50% load → moderate fuel use